ccao-data/data-architecture/docs/design-docs/reporting-sot.md

   disappearing in a few years
 - Store the data in a persistent and/or fully reproducible way, such that there is a near-zero chance of data loss
-- Build long-term applications and extracts on top of these views (e.g. in Open Data or Tableau)
+- Build long-term applications and extracts on top of these tables (e.g. in Open Data or Tableau)

 ### Consistent methods over time